 DirecTV Stream review: Pricing and availability

-DirecTV Stream offers four packages (opens in new tab), which are priced according to the number and types of channels that come with each.
+DirecTV Stream offers four packages, which are priced according to the number and types of channels that come with each.
 All four packages have unlimited cloud DVR and unlimited simultaneous streams within your home (three streams on the go).
+The following pricing will go into effect in January 2023, as a DirecTV Stream price hike is coming.

 DirecTV Stream’s Entertainment plan is on par with other major cable alternatives that offer all the broadcast channels as well as top cable brands.
 Fubo and Hulu With Live TV are the same price, while YouTube TV is a few dollars cheaper.
 It’s a lot more expensive than Sling ($35 for the Orange or Blue plans) and Philo ($25), but those two services don’t offer as many channels.